MBODM/ControlDisplayInputSource/README.md

 The projects in this repository are tiny wrappers of a tool named [ControlMyMonitor](https://www.nirsoft.net/utils/control_my_monitor.html), written by Nir Sofer (NirSoft).

 The wrappers are:
-- A .NET 6 class library, offering the DDC VCP 60 functionality.
+- A tiny .NET 6 class library, offering the DDC VCP 60 functionality in .NET projects.
-- A .NET 6 console application (same as Rust version), to quickly switch to another input source.
+- A tiny .NET 6 console application (same as Rust version), to quickly switch to another input source.
-- A Rust CLI executable (same as .NET version), to quickly switch to another input source.
+- A tiny Rust CLI executable (same as .NET version), to quickly switch to another input source.

 ### Why it exists